 In September 2007, AMSF filed a motion for class certification, and our response was filed in November 2007.
 The court held a hearing in March 2008, and issued an order November 3, 2008 denying AMSF's motion for class certification.
 AMSF then filed a motion with the Fifth Circuit Court of Appeals requesting permission to appeal the district court's order denying class certification.
 The Fifth Circuit granted AMSF's motion.
 Both parties filed briefs, and the Fifth Circuit heard oral argument in December of 2009.
 The Fifth Circuit affirmed the district court's order denying class certification.
 On May 13, 2010, AMSF filed a writ of certiorari in the United States Supreme Court.
-The brief in opposition to the petition for writ of certiorari is due on August 18, 2010.
+In early October 2010, the Supreme Court neither granted nor de nied the Writ of Certiorari but referred it to the Solicitor General for an opinion on whether the Court should accept the case or not.
+The Solicitor General will confer with interested agencies such as the SEC, meet with the parties, and develop its recommendation, which it will provide to the Court.
+Then, the Court will decide if it will hear the appeal.